jajja/jorm/README.md

 ### Configuring database

-The database abstraction in jORM needs a data source (`javax.sql.DataSource`).
-One recommended implementation is the (Apache) Commons DBCP basic data source.
+The database abstraction in jORM needs a `javax.sql.DataSource` data source.
+One recommended implementation is the Apache Commons DBCP basic data source.

     BasicDataSource moriaDataSource = new BasicDataSource();
     moriaDataSource.setDriverClassName("org.postgresql.Driver");